enkidevs/curriculum/java/data-management/numbers-ii/checking-a-double-for-nan-value.md

 category: how to

-inAlgoPool: false

 ---
 ## Content
-# Checking a double for `NaN` value

 Comparisons of numbers with `NaN` values throw up errors due to the semantics of `NaN`.